Five principles for digital-ready legislation

 The new year marked the beginning of a new phase for Digitalcheck (German only): Since January 2023, the first version of Digitalcheck has been available to policy drafting personnel in the federal ministries who are responsible for drafting new or revising old laws.
 Digitalcheck helps them to take into account the potential digital implementation of new regulations during the drafting process.
 This is important, since, for laws to be executed digitally from start to finish, the relevant requirements and options must be identified at an early stage.

 Currently, Digitalcheck is a so-called “beta version” and has not been finalised.
-A specially formed interdepartmental working group, together with the Federal Ministry of the Interior and Community and DigitalService , will continue to develop Digitalcheck in a user-centric and iterative manner.
+A specially formed interdepartmental working group, together with the Federal Ministry of the Interior and Community and DigitalService , will continue to develop Digitalcheck in a user-centered and iterative manner.
 This will be based on data and insights gathered through the practical application of Digitalcheck, as well as on feedback from users.

 In December 2022, we presented the beta version of Digitalcheck together with the Federal Ministry of the Interior and the National Regulatory Control Council (German only) during a roadshow through 14 ministries.
 To avoid the need for an onboarding phase with every new version, we developed five principles for digital-ready legislation.
 In the following, we explain why these principles are important for Digitalcheck, what they help to accomplish and – last but not least – what they actually are.